While you can do the same actions (feature parity) between the two Fulcrum mobile apps, there are some differences between them.

 One of the more notable differences is the menu bar layout between the two apps.
 These differences are due to the nuances between the operating systems.

-- On Android, there is only the top menu bar.
+- On Android, there is a top and bottom menu bars.
 Starting at the left, you have the app picker which is used to select the app/form that you are currently accessing.
 To the right of the name of the app you are currently accessing is the sync button.
-Lastly to the far right is the overflow menu button.
+Next is a record search button.
+Now depending on the screen size\resolution of the device you may see an overflow menu icon.
 This is a standard button that Android uses when there are no more room on the screen to display buttons.
-You can find the ability to toggle between the map and list views, search and filter records, and access the settings page in the overflow menu.
+If you do see this button it will likely be filled with the Google Place Search button and the Zoom all records buttons.

 - On iOS, there is a top and bottom menu bars.
 On the top menu bar, starting at the left, you have the settings button which will take you the settings page.
 To access the app picker, you will want to tap on the name of the app that you are currently accessing.
 Finishing off the top menu bar is the sync button in the far right side.